Branson steps down from role as chairman of Virgin Hyperloop

 “It will be difficult for me to fulfil that commitment as I already devote significant time to my philanthropic ventures and the many business within the Virgin Group.”

-Virgin Hyperloop One’s biggest shareholder, Dubai’s DP World (DPW.DI), said the company was seeking a new chairman.
+Virgin Hyperloop One’s biggest shareholder, Dubai’s DP World DPW.DI, said the company was seeking a new chairman.

 Earlier this month Branson said his Virgin Group would suspend discussions with Saudi Arabia’s Public Investment Fund over a planned $1 billion investment in the group’s space ventures, in light of the disappearance of Saudi journalist Jamal Khashoggi who was killed inside the consulate in Istanbul..